avajs/ava/readme.md

 });

 test.afterEach.always(t => {
-	// this runs always after each test
+	// this runs after each test and other test hooks, even if they failed });
-});

 test(t => {